There will be significant Season 3 spoilers in the following paragraphs, including the conclusion.

 That’s all there is to it.
 Having fled to Paris, Joe Goldberg is ready to search the globe for his next victim, “you,” now free of his self-imposed family obligations.

-Their relationship, which was built on the shakiest of foundations, was doomed from the start.
+Their relationship, built on the shakiest of foundations, was doomed from the start.
 Their “spark” was bound up in violence, and they had no trust in each other, to begin with.
 Of course, we’ve always noted how dangerous the show is…

 Knowing Joe and Love were headed for a breakup, she was seduced by his charm(?) and eventually agreed to run away with him to start a new life with her daughter and Henry, Joe’s son.

 A blood-soaked T-shirt was found in Marienne’s son’s nursery, and the body of her abusive ex-husband was discovered nearby.
-She poisoned Joe with flowers she’d been secretly tending to in their garden, using the same trap she’d previously used on her first husband.
+She poisoned Joe with flowers she’d been secretly tending to in their garden, using the same trap she’d used on her first husband.

-In the end, she decided to let her go because she had concluded that Joe was the real problem.
+Ultimately, she decided to let her go because she had concluded that Joe was the real problem.

 Love snatched a meat cleaver off the kitchen counter and prepared to slit his throat to end the cycle once and for all.
-Even though Love’s poison had paralyzed him, Joe remained undeterred and injected her quickly with the very same syringe he’d used on him.
+Even though Love’s poison paralyzed him, Joe remained undeterred and injected her quickly with the same syringe he’d used on him.
 As a result, she suffered the same fate as her ex-husband.

-And to top it all off, in Madre Linda, from Love, he wrote an open letter admitting his involvement in the crimes and apologizing for forcing Joe to take part in them.
+And to top it all off, in Madre Linda, from Love, he wrote an open letter admitting his involvement in the crimes and apologizing for forcing Joe to participate in them.
 He lit the house on fire with the gas stove as a climax.
 There was just enough evidence left for the authorities to come to the conclusions Joe desired, allowing him to flee once more and begin anew somewhere else.
 Your Netflix has boomed!

 Theo also escaped Joe and Love’s clutches, which was a massive relief for everyone.
-Because he was so enamored with his married neighbor, he mistakenly assumed that Joe was the bad guy.
+Because he was so enamoured with his married neighbor, he mistakenly assumed that Joe was the bad guy.
 But Love was the one who attacked him, and Joe was the one who rushed him to the hospital, so he likely accepted the official account as well.